cadegerdes/Next-Gen-Team-Project/Financial Plan.md

 Ads - $100 CPM (/1000 impressions)

+** Costs
+You provide a description of costs and some isolated numbers.
+Please do research into actual costs for your business.
+Then, create a table showing how the costs are expected to change for: startup costs, first year, second year, third year.
+For each of these four columns, calculate the total cost.

+** Revenue
+Please estimate how much people will be using your service, how much they would pay, and calculate for each year the total revenue you expect.
+Add this and your source of startup funds to the table you have for costs.
+Then subtract the total cost you expect.
+Based on your dollar estimates, will your conclusion about success be the same or different?

 | Costs | Startup | First Year | Second Year | Third Year |
 | ----- | ------- | ---------- | ----------- | ---------- |
 | Cloud Servers      | $3,840   | $3,840   | $3,840   | $3,840   |